Transvaginal Mesh Lawyer

 Although transvaginal mesh implants have helped improve the quality of life in many women, there have been serious complications and adverse side effects associated with these devices.
 These complications have been so dangerous to some patients, that legal action has been taken against the manufacturers of vaginal mesh implants.

 Lawsuits have been filed and settled, and more lawsuits are expected to be filed in the coming months.
-Below you can learn about serious side effects of transvaginal mesh implants,
+Below you can learn about serious side effects of transvaginal mesh implants, all of which should be discussed with your attorney.

 Erosion occurs when the mesh gradually wears away the vaginal wall.
 When this occurs, women often experience pain during intercourse.
 Sometimes, this can prevent the patient from having intercourse at all because the pain is so severe.
 General pain can also occur on a regular basis.
 In some cases, uncontrolled internal bleeding can result from damage done by the device.